formsandflows/PACo/Components/v2.0_In progress/Core/PACo_Panel_A.md

 A maximum of 2 commands are supported (read: configured/tested)!

-When the property "Text" has no value, the related panel command bar item is not shopwn.
+When the property "Text" has no value, the related panel command bar item is not shown.

 ### Panel data
 A gallery is used to show data in the panel.
 Data consists of records.
 A record has the following properties: